 This manual is provided as a study guide for the skill-a-thon competition and should be used as an additional aid to ongoing educational programs.
 Sections are labeled Junior, Intermediate, Senior, & Bonus to help exhibitors and educators identify which materials are required for their age level.
 The topic for this year's Skill-a-thon is cuts of meat and by- products.

 Topics for the Knowledge and Skills Stations may include the following:

-Juniors (age 8-10 as of September 1, 2020)
+Juniors (age 8-10 as of September 1, 2024)

+Body parts

-Body parts Breeds Structure Cuts of Beef Beef By-products Common Livestock Terms
+Breeds Structure Beef By-products Wholesale Cuts of Beef